Photo: Christopher Crouzet / Wikimedia Commons

 FAQ

 What is the best Hanoi hotel for Ha Long Bay access?
-All Hanoi hotels offer Ha Long Bay day-trip or cruise arrangements — the extraordinary Metropole and Capella Hanoi both have the most established Ha Long Bay transfer programs, with the extraordinary Capella offering the most personalized Ha Long Bay arrangements (the extraordinary private boat charter options, the most exclusive Ha Long Bay experience available from a Hanoi base).
+Most Hanoi hotels can arrange a Ha Long Bay day trip or cruise, but the Metropole and Capella Hanoi have the most established transfer programs.
+Capella goes further with more personalized arrangements, including private boat charters for guests who want an exclusive experience.